 BLUETTI Apex 300 Launches In Retail After Raising $5.4M, Leading 2025'S Crowdfunding Charts

-The Apex 300 is a high-performance standalone power station with a 2,764.8Wh capacity and 3,840W output, making it ideal for emergency home backup, RVs, and off-grid cabins.
-It also supports an expandable ecosystem, enabling fully automated whole-home backup.
+The Apex 300 delivers dual 120V/240V output from a single unit with a simple button press.
+It is a robust standalone unit with 2,764.8Wh capacity and 3,840W output, supporting emergency home backup, RVs, off‐grid cabins, and an expandable ecosystem for fully automated whole‐home backup.

 Key Innovations: